DarylHowe/hello_darling/README.md

 - UI - Styling - of course I have not spent any time styling the project.
 Time to design and style appropriately is needed.
 - UI - styling / component library added - DaisyUI / Bootstrap etc + Tailwind etc would be added.
 A more organised approach is needed.
 This is very much quick and dirty.
 - UI - Components for each type of UI component used.
 I really have not spent any time refactoring the frontend to use re-usable components.
+- UI - Responive UI is needed based on the users device/screen size
 - EnvExample - Storing credentials here is absolutely not correct as checked into source control.
 Credentials ideally managed via some secrets manager etc or at least just not stored in .env file
 -